ElizaPopa/APITesting/README.md

 # APITesting

-Below some test cases I made for APIs + screenshots from Postman
+Below some test cases I made for API Testing + screenshots from Postman

 ----------------------------